Product Overview

 Parenteral nutrition orders are unequivocally intricate,

-The burden of correcting a problematic order gravitates to
+In paper ordering processes, the burden of correcting a problematic order

 the pharmacist who must negotiate a correction with the